Humans-Machines/styleguide/README.md

 or

-"All code in any code-base should look like a single person typed it, no matter how many people contributed."
+### »All code in any code-base should look like a single person typed it, no matter how many people contributed.«